Starbucks worker at First and University store diagnosed with coronavirus

-Starbucks closed its First Avenue & University Street store in downtown Seattle on Thursday after learning that one of the store’s 13 employees had been diagnosed with COVID-19, the company announced Friday.
+Starbucks closed its First Avenue and University Street store in downtown Seattle on Thursday after learning that one of the store’s 13 employees had been diagnosed with COVID-19, the company announced Friday.

 It’s the first COVID-19 diagnosis of a Starbucks employee in the United States and the first coronavirus-related closure of an American Starbucks, a spokesperson said.

-The First & University location, a Starbucks “reserve” store near the Seattle Art Museum, was subjected to a deep cleaning overnight and is scheduled to reopen Sunday with staff from other Starbucks locations “who have no known impact from COVID-19,” said Reggie Borges, a company spokesperson.
+The First and University location, a Starbucks Reserve store near the Seattle Art Museum, was subjected to a deep cleaning overnight and is scheduled to reopen Sunday with staff from other Starbucks locations “who have no known impact from COVID-19,” said Reggie Borges, a company spokesperson.

 All 13 employees have been placed on 14-day paid quarantines as recommended under guidelines from the U.S. Centers for Disease Control and Prevention, as well as Seattle and King County public health authorities, Borges said.
 Each employee’s quarantine period is based on their date of exposure, he said.